Effective Mass of the Fr\"ohlich Polaron and the Landau-Pekar-Spohn Conjecture: Universality of Confinement Estimates

 is decreasing on $\bbR_+$ and the partition function associated to $\wt V_{[a,b]}(x)$ (analogously to \eqref{eq:partition-function}) is finite.
 We let $\wh\bbP_{V},\wh\bbP_{\wt V}$ be the associated probability measures on path in $C([0,T];\bbR^3)$.
 Then combining the FKG and Gaussian correlation inequalities shows domination of $\wh\bbP_{\wt V}$ by $\wh\bbP_{V}$.
 Recall that the (functional) Gaussian correlation inequality states the following.

 \begin{prop} Let $\mu$ be a centered Gaussian measure on $\bbR^d$.
 For any symmetric quasi-concave $f_1,f_2,\dots,f_n$:

 \end{prop}

 \begin{proof} By Fubini's theorem, we are immediately reduced to the case that each $f_i=\1_{K_i}$ is the indicator of a symmetric convex set.
-As intersections of such sets take the same form, it remains to handle to the case $(m,n)=(1,2)$, which is the standard statement of the Gaussian correlation inequality proved in \cite{royen2014simple}. \end{proof}
+As intersections of such sets take the same form, it remains to handle to the case $(m,n)=(1,2)$, which is the usual statement of the Gaussian correlation inequality \cite{royen2014simple}. \end{proof}

 The main result of this subsection is as follows.

 \begin{prop} In the setting described above, for any $t,s\in [0,T]$ and continuous increasing $f:\bbR_{\geq 0}\to\bbR_{\geq 0}$ (in particular $f(x)=x^2$), we have